SAP/fundamental-tools/abap-api-tools/README.md

 abap make fudamental-ngx -c my-api # .yaml extension optional
 ```

-Now we have one `js` file and one `html` file for each ABAP function module:
+Now we have one `js` file with a call template one `html` file with ui components, for each ABAP function module:

 ```shell
 bapi_whse_to_get_detail.js
 bapi_whse_to_get_detail.html
 ```

-The **js file** is ABAP function module call template, with all parameters and data structure reset values:

-- Optional parameters are commented and initialized with ABAP default values
-- Required parameters are initialized with standard defaults, like empty string or zero number
-- Conversion ("ALPHA") exit, if attached to data element, is mentioned in data element comment

-The **html file** contains ui component template, for each BAPI/RFM parameter and structure/table data field.
-Components are annoted with:
+The `html` file contains ui components' templates, for each BAPI/RFM parameter and structure/table data field.

+Annoted with:

 - Data type, length
 - Texts (label, caption)